 - 2668 other injuries or suspected injuries

-Part of the problem is because Texas has so many miles of the type of highways where most trucking collisions occur.
-Also, the number of big rigs crossing Texas every day, adds to the devastating numbers.
+Part of the problem is that Texas has so many miles of the type of highways where most trucking collisions occur.
+Also, the number of big rigs crossing Texas daily adds to the devastating numbers.

 Here are the top ten states for fatal truck accidents (in order)

 - North Carolina

-Truck accidents are different than a normal car-to-car crashes.
+Truck accidents are different than normal car-to-car crashes.
 The complexity of a commercial vehicle accident stems from three separate factors.

 First, because of the weight of the big rig, the injury potential is astronomical compared to a car-to-car crash.

 Second, because the injuries tend to be severe or even fatal, the stake for the insurance carriers and trucking companies is significant.
-In order to obtain maximum compensation, a court fight is almost inevitable in most severe injury or wrongful death cases.
+A court fight is almost inevitable in most severe injury or wrongful death cases to obtain maximum compensation.
 An exception might be where the trucking company had a single liability policy and no excess coverage with catastrophic injuries by the victim.

 Third, the evidence needed to prove liability includes many factors that are not part of a simple car accident case.
-Professional truck drivers are required to follow stringent safety rules in order to protect the public.
+Professional truck drivers are required to follow stringent safety rules to protect the public.
 Like pilots, safety rules and laws have been developed for truck drivers and trucking companies because vehicles can do such damage.
 Trucking company rules and regulations were enacted to protect the public.

-Finally, truck accident investigation is much more extensive and detailed than for other motor vehicle crashes.
+Finally, truck accident investigation is much more extensive and detailed than other motor vehicle crashes.
 Things like mechanical failure may need to be analyzed.
 A comparison of car accidents with truck crashes shows that trucking collisions are much more deadly.
-Investigations of tractor-trailer, big truck crashes require the expertise of a lawyer with substantial experience in truck collisions.
+Investigations of tractor-trailer and big truck crashes require the expertise of a lawyer with substantial experience in truck collisions.